 If your child isn’t up to date on vaccinations, it’s also a good idea to make sure they are fully vaccinated.
+While there is no pneumonia vaccine for children, pneumonia may occur after other preventable illnesses that weaken the immune system.
+Vaccines also help prevent other infections occurring at the same time as pneumonia.
 You should also avoid offering any cough suppressants because they can keep mucus in the lungs, which can prolong the infection.
 Consider using a humidifier in your child’s room at night to help clear the lungs.

 Pneumonia caused by viruses and mycoplasma is contagious.
 You should take extra precautions to reduce the risk of spreading it to other people:

 - Encourage your child to cough into their elbow instead of their hands.